Contact us whenever you need it!

 Official Notice Varies.
 Nonpayment: Usually 3 days.
 Lease end/no lease: 60 days.
 Lease violation: Usually 3 days.
 Illegal activity: Immediate.

-Court Hearing Few days to weeks post-filing, tenant has 7 days to respond.
+Court Hearing A few days to weeks post-filing, the tenant has 7 days to respond.

 Writ of Possession 7 days post-judgment.

-Rental Unit Return Few days to weeks after writ issuance.
+Rental Unit Return A few days to weeks after writ issuance.